kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 *(*(&matrix[1] + 1)): 10
 ```

 Initially `&matrix[1] + 1` is holding the starting address of a block of memory (i.e. the array).
 Dereferencing it once gives the actual array, but remember _arrays decay to pointers_.
 So, what we ended up getting was not the entire array, but rather the address of its first element!
-That's why dereferencing the first time returned a `int*` and that's dereferencing the second time, returned the result: `10`.
+That's why dereferencing the first time returned a `int*` and that's why dereferencing the _second_ time returned the expected result: `10`.

 # References 📚